An in-depth look at how long it takes to see content marketing results for your SaaS business.

 Most marketing content on the Internet is recycled.
 A high authority blog publishes a piece with original research and then over the coming days and weeks, hundreds of smaller publishers scavenge the research and spin it into their own content pieces.
 This works, but it’s inefficient and a bit disingenuous.

 If your content looks and sounds similar to everybody else’s, you aren’t going to see the results you want.
 Consumers are already saturated with information.
-They don’t want to see or read more of the same.
+They don’t want to see or read more examples of bad blogs.
 Do everything you can to publish original, carefully researched and creative material.
 By doing so, your authority will quickly improve.
 Need some help?
-No worries – download our 5-step checklist for creating conversion-driven blog posts.
-Rest assured, this will help you create the unique content your up-and-coming “brand fans” crave.
+Follow our step-by-step guide for creating conversion-driven blog posts.
+Rest assured, this will help you create the unique content your up-and-coming brand fans crave.

 Many marketers approach content marketing from the wrong angle.
 It’s unquestionably an excellent way to boost brand awareness and grab a larger audience.
 However, these two benefits don’t translate immediately into sales.
 In order to see tangible results quickly, content marketing should be geared toward generating and converting leads as well as building web traffic and brand awareness.